-Note: For more information on exceptions and corresponding minor codes, see subscriptions.
+Note: For more information on exceptions and corresponding minor codes, see "Exception Minor Codes" on page -59.

+Used to unsubscribe.
+Subscriber applications use this operation to terminate subscriptions.
 On return from this operation, no further events can be delivered.
 There is one input parameter: SubscriptionID, which you got when you subscribed.

-Description Used to unsubscribe.
-Subscriber applications use this operation to terminate subscriber may continue to receive events for a period of time.
+Note: This operation is not instantaneous.
+After returning from this operation, a subscriber may continue to receive events for a period of time.
 The period of time may be significant depending on your configuration.
-For more information on factors impacting this period of time, see "Synchronizing"
+For more information on factors impacting this period of time, see "Synchronizing Databases" on page -23.